-It sometimes happens that a player does not receive a travel allowance but instead is reimbursed by the club for actual expenditure incurred or on an agreed per kilometre rate when the player is required to use his or her private vehicle to travel on club business.
+Sometimes a player does not receive a travel allowance but instead is reimbursed by the club for actual expenditure incurred or on an agreed per kilometre rate when the player is required to use his or her private vehicle to travel on club business.

-In the event that the player does not receive a travel allowance and is reimbursed for the actual distance travelled for business purposes (at a rate per kilometre that does not exceed the rate per kilometre specified by the Minister of Finance by notice in the Gazette from time to time) and the total business kilometres travelled during the year of assessment do not exceed 8 000 km, the reimbursement is not regarded as taxable income or remuneration and is accordingly not subject to employees' tax.
+In the event that the player does not receive a travel allowance and is reimbursed for the actual distance travelled for business purposes (at a rate per kilometre that does not exceed the rate per kilometre specified by the Minister of Finance by notice in the Gazette from time to time), the reimbursement is not regarded as taxable income or remuneration and is accordingly not subject to employees' tax.
 In essence, the player is in these circumstances deemed to have expended the amounts reimbursed to him or her by the club on business travel.
 The total reimbursement must, however, be reflected under code 3703 on the player's IRP5 certificate.

-Should the amount reimbursed meet the requirements set out above, either as to the rate per kilometre paid by the club or the actual number of kilometres travelled on business by the player, the amount falls to be treated in a similar manner to a travel allowance, namely, that the amount of the reimbursement is regarded as taxable income to the extent that the amounts reimbursed are not expended on business travel.
-However, as in the case of a travel allowance, the player will be regarded as having expended so much of the amounts reimbursed on business travel as does not exceed the actual distance travelled multiplied by the rate per kilometre fixed by the Minister of Finance in the Government Gazette.
-The amounts reimbursed will nevertheless not constitute remuneration and the club will accordingly not need to account for employees' tax on any amount reimbursed to a player for having used his or her private vehicle to travel on the club's business even though the reimbursements exceed the limits referred to above.
+Should the amount reimbursed meet the requirements set out above, the amount falls to be treated in a similar manner to a travel allowance, namely, that the amount of the reimbursement is regarded as taxable income to the extent that the amounts reimbursed are not expended on business travel.74 However, as in the case of a travel allowance, the player will be regarded as having expended so much of the amounts reimbursed on business travel as does not exceed the actual distance travelled multiplied by the rate per kilometre fixed by the Minister of Finance in the Government Gazette.
+The amounts reimbursed will not constitute remuneration75 to the extent that they do not exceed the limits referred to above,76 and the club will only need to account for employees' tax on any amount reimbursed to a player for having used his or her private vehicle to travel on the club's business that exceeds the limits referred to above.
 The amount reimbursed to the player in such circumstances is also required to be reflected under code 3702 on the player's IRP 5.